Goombugi/medicine_points/README.md

-A solution that connect the people with pharmacies, and provide them with the right medicine.
+An application system that acts as asolution that connect the people with pharmacies, and provide them with the right medicine.